faithgirl0208-svg/natesverycooldemorepo/README.md

 # natesverycooldemorepo
-This is a repo where the cool collect
+This is a repo where the cool collect ideas